Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Mary after not playing any cards (except during setup) until your fifth turn!
 [No In-Battle Save]_

-Recommended Deck Build
+Recommended Build: Legendary Zapdos Deck (add Chansey)

 Strategy Tips:

 * Her deck only has Water Pokemon in it.
 She'll prioritize getting Blastoise onto the field to Raindance as quickly as possible.
 She has a lot of item drawing/searching cards to speed up the process and draw a lot of energy in preparation for it.

 * Opening with Chansey will help to soak damage until enough turns have passed.
-Chances are good that she'll have Blastoise onto the bench and her Pokemon will be ready for the onslaught by then.
+Chances are good that she'll have Blastoise on the bench and her Pokémon will be powered up by then.

-* Use Chansey's to soak damage, get Zapdos ready as quickly as possible, and blast away.
-If you're having a little trouble, you can swap a Grimer/Muk into the deck for Toxic Gas to cancel out Raindance, and start using energy removal cards to drain her Pokemon back down to something more manageable.
+* Use Chansey to soak damage, get Zapdos ready as soon as you're able, and blast away.

 ***